proman21/FollyEngine/README.md

 You will now have `docker-compose` available in a Python virtual environment.
 You can use `pipenv run docker-compose` to run docker-compose without needing to activate the virtual environment. `pipenv run dc` is a shortcut to avoid typing.

+`pipenv run dc up` will run the project at `http://localhost:8000/`.